apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 perspective (you want a worker running from a specific location where required infrastructure is available).

-Capacity handling
+Concurrency slot handling
 -----------------

-Some task may need more resources than other tasks, to handle these use case the Edge worker supports capacity handling.
+Some tasks may need more resources than other tasks, to handle these use case the Edge worker supports concurrency slot handling.
 The logic behind this is the same as the pool slot feature see :doc:`apache-airflow:administration-and-deployment/pools`.
-If a task needs more resource, the need_capacity value can be increased.
-The value can be used to block other task from being executed in parallel on the same worker.
-The need_capacity value works together with the capacity value of the worker.
-A need_capacity of 2 and a worker capacity of 3 means that a worker which executes this task can only execute a job with a need_capacity of 1 in parallel.
+If a task needs more resources, the ``concurrency_slots`` value can be increased to reduce concurrency.
+The value can be used to block other tasks from being executed in parallel on the same worker.
+The ``concurrency_slots`` value works together with the concurrency value of the worker.
+A ``concurrency_slots`` of 2 and a worker concurrency of 3 means that a worker which executes this task can only execute a job with a ``concurrency_slots`` of 1 in parallel.
-If not capacity is defined for a task the default value is 1.
-The need_capacity value only supports integer values.
+If no ``concurrency_slots`` is defined for a task the default value is 1.
+The ``concurrency_slots`` value only supports integer values.

-Here is an example setting capacity slots for a task:
+Here is an example setting concurrency slots for a task:

 .. code-block:: python